mccabete/SERDP_shiny/README.md

 (Tabs with an * are still in development)

 _Tick-Borne Disease_
--	Disease Risk Map: Map of Tick-Borne Disease risk (Risk of pathogen exposure per 24 hours), Tick abundance, and Pathogen prevalence at each of the DoD installations.
+-	Disease Risk Map: Map of Tick-Borne Disease risk (Risk of pathogen exposure per 24 hours), Tick abundance in counts, and Pathogen prevalence at each of the DoD installations.
 Data available for download.
 -	Tick Pathogens: Searchable & downloadable database of pathogens that were detected at each base, and a key to diseases the pathogens cause.
 -	Tick Hosts: Searchable & downloadable database of animal hosts detected at each installation.